• Skip to primary navigation

 Note

-• If you prefer a smooth pate you can blend the mushrooms with a stick blender before transferring the mixture into the serving bowls.
+• If you prefer a smooth pate, blend the mushrooms with a stick blender before transferring the mixture into the serving bowls.

 • The smaller white bowls in the picture above are the perfect size for individual portions of mushroom pate.
 I picked these up at Poundland in a packet of 3.
 The larger bowls are best used when serving the pate as part of a Christmas buffet spread.